Caring for a Family Member

-The Family and Medical Leave Act (FMLA) provides eligible faculty and staff members with up to 12 weeks of unpaid, job-protected leave for certain family and medical reasons (up to 26 weeks to care for a military service member injured in the line of duty).
-Apply for FMLA leave through the HR Benefits Office.
+- The Family and Medical Leave Act (FMLA) provides eligible faculty and staff members with up to 12 weeks of unpaid, job-protected leave for certain family and medical reasons (up to 26 weeks to care for a military service member injured in the line of duty).
+Apply for FMLA leave through the Office of Human Resources.

 Certain leaves may impact your benefits.
-Be sure to discuss how your leave will impact your benefits with the Leaves Manager in the HR Benefits Office.
+Be sure to discuss how your leave will impact your benefits with the leaves manager in the Office of Human Resources.